Coldharbour, Greenwich: Coldharbour Estate

 The Coldharbour housing estate began development in 1947 on the site of Coldharbour Farm, by then the last working farm in London, built by the Metropolitan Borough of Woolwich.
 It was created in a garden suburb style in order to house borough residents made homeless by The Blitz and young families.
 The majority of initial residents, therefore, were rehoused from Woolwich or Eltham, and to a lesser extent Plumstead, Charlton and surrounding boroughs.

 The first house to be built, 2 Wynford Way, was opened by Aneurin Bevan, the Minister for Health, in 1947.
 The 'bottom end' of the estate was built first, with Wynford Way, Woodcroft, Littlemede and Bromhedge completed by the end of 1948, many of which were built in concrete due to post-war lack of building supplies.
 The area from the Mound to the Course and surrounding roads were open to residents the following year, with Southold Rise and Speke Hill complete by 1950.
 The roads surrounding the Farmhouse were ready by the end of 1951, Beanshaw in 1952 and finally the roads at the south of the estate, between Beanshaw and Hever Croft, were ready by 1953.
 The church of St Alban was completed in the same year.
 The estate was due to be officially opened by Queen Elizabeth the Queen Mother in May 1952, but that part of her tour was cancelled.
 When she finally arrived to "commemorate the completion of the Coldharbour Housing Estate" on 9 May 1957, the Kentish Independents headline the following day was "Five Year Wait For Royal Visit But It Was Well Worth It".

 The first official resident of the estate was Ethel Lewino of 1 William Barefoot Drive, who lived on the estate from 1946 until 1948 when she emigrated with her family to Australia.

-Coldharbour Farm and subsequently the Coldharbour Estate were a civil parish of Kent until 1889 when it became part of the County of London and from 1900 formed part of the Metropolitan Borough of Woolwich.
+Coldharbour Farm and subsequently the Coldharbour Estate were in the civil parish of Eltham, which was in Kent until 1889 when it became part of the County of London and from 1900 formed part of the Metropolitan Borough of Woolwich.
 The metropolitan borough was abolished in 1965 and Coldharbour then became part of the Royal Borough of Greenwich.

-Naming and Location
+Naming and location

 The boundaries of the Coldharbour Estate are Mottingham Road and White Horse Hill to the west, Chapel Farm Road to the north, Green Lane and Crouch Croft to the east and Mainridge Road to the south.

 William Barefoot Drive forms the main road running through the estate.
 This road was originally named Hellensmead until renamed in honour of a former Eltham councillor and three times Mayor of Woolwich.
 Another renamed road is Sandling Rise, which was called Hurstmead until 1951.
 Other roads on the estate named after local personalities and historical events, include Kingsley Wood Drive, Lambarde Avenue and Great Harry Drive.
 Many of the remaining roads retain the names of the ancient fields they were built on, including Littlemede, Southold Rise, Altash Way and Woodcroft.